 This course explores the major themes and social contexts of English literature from the Romantic through the Victorian era to the present day.

 This course focuses on the intellectual and social influences on the literature of the United States from the Civil War through the 20th century, with an emphasis on the impact of realism and modernism on the literary imagination.

 This course provides a solid grounding in the major elements of film, including genre, narrative, acting, design, cinematography, sound, and editing.
 Students will become critically informed viewers able to understand and analyze film or to pursue additional studies in film history or film theory.
 This course does not meet the literature requirement. (cross-listed with Comm 330).

 A cultural approach to children's literature through its history, major writers, genres, and themes.
 This course does not satisfy the Core requirement in literature, but it is required for the Liberal Studies major and recommended for students who have a strong interest in working with children.
 Prerequisite: Junior or Senior standing.

-A study of the works of one or more major authors from Great Britain, with attention to the intellectual and cultural background and the literary contributions of each writer.
-Examples include the poetry of John Donne and George Herbert, Jane Austen's England, and the politics of Thomas Hardy and D.H.
-Lawrence.
+A study of works of one or more major American writers, with attention to the intellectual and cultural background and the literary contributions of each writer.
+Examples of recent course topics include "Julia Alvarez and Toni Morrison," "Ernest Hemingway and Edith Wharton," and "David Mamet and August Wilson."

 ENGL 480 - English Major Capstone Colloquium